 Your three weeks at GSA will be very rigorous and challenging!
 The average day at GSA is longer than your average day at school.
-An average day will begin with studio from 10:00am to 1:00 pm, lunch break from 1:00pm to 2:00 pm, studio from 2:00pm to 6:00 pm, dinner break from 6:00pm to 7:00 pm, and then either studio again from 7:00pm to 10:00pm or an evening performance.
-While this sounds like a lot, we do give you plenty of time for breaks during the academic day and we include lots and lots of fun while learning!
-Each day you will receive a daily schedule, and the daily schedule will contain a wide variety of activities, including (but not limited to):
+Monday through Fridays start with studio from 10:00am to 1:00 pm, lunch break from 1:00pm to 2:00 pm, studio from 2:00pm to 6:00 pm, dinner break from 6:00pm to 7:00 pm, and then either studio again from 7:00pm to 10:00pm or an evening performance.
+Saturdays we do the

-- 1) Private voice lessons (you will be assigned a teacher when you arrive) - 2) Choir Rehearsals

-- 3) A Vocal Music Alumni Masterclass and recital presented by your lovely voice faculty, where you will meet alumni from previous years and hear their wonderful, post-GSA vocal development - 4) Vocal Masterclasses in which YOU will get the opportunity to meet and to sing for guest instructors from higher ed institutions, including:
+- 1) Private voice lessons (you will be assigned a teacher when you arrive) - 2) Rehearsals (for both choral and smaller ensembles) - 3) A Vocal Music Alumni Masterclass and recital presented by your lovely voice faculty, where you will meet alumni from previous years and hear their wonderful, post-GSA vocal development - 4) Vocal Masterclasses in which YOU will get the opportunity to meet and to sing for guest instructors from higher ed institutions, including:

-The Cincinnati College-Conservatory of Music (Cincinnati, OH) Murray State University (Murray, KY) The University of Kentucky (Lexington, KY) The University of Louisville (Louisville, KY) Northern Kentucky University (Highland Heights, KY) Indiana University (Bloomington, IN)
+The Cincinnati College-Conservatory of Music (Cincinnati, OH) Morehead State University (Morehead, KY) The University of Kentucky (Lexington, KY) The University of Louisville (Louisville, KY) Northern Kentucky University (Highland Heights, KY)

 - 5) Music Theory classes

-- 6) Aural Skills classes
+- 6) Sight-Singing classes

 - 7) Diction classes

 - 8) Several performance opportunities

 - . . . and much, much more!

 The best advice I can offer you to help you prepare for this experience is to ARRIVE RESTED!
-We plunge into a full schedule of activities on our first day, so make sure that the last couple of days before you leave home are filled with as much relaxation as you can stand!
+We plunge into a full schedule of activities on Day 1, so make sure that the last couple of days before you leave home are filled with as much relaxation as you can stand!

-Three IMPORTANT things for which you should be prepared are:
+Two IMPORTANT things for which you should be prepared are:

-- 1. The Sing-Off

-- 2. Your Music Theory Placement examination
+- 1. The Sing-Off - 2.
+Your Music Theory Placement examination

-- 3. Joining our FACEBOOK GROUP

-The first event is very friendly, even though they can sound intimidating.
-In one of our first sessions, after all of the introductions are out of the way, we hold a "Sing-Off" where you'll re-sing your audition selection for us.
+The first event is very friendly, even though it might sound intimidating.
+On our first Monday of GSA, we hold a "Sing-Off" where you'll re-sing your audition selection for us.
 THIS IS IN NO WAY ANOTHER AUDITION!
-We do this so that all of the Voice Faculty members and your student colleagues will have the pleasure of hearing your voice!
-You are at GSA because you are talented and have loads of potential, and while I have had the wonderful opportunity to meet and hear all of you, Dr. Burdette, Dr. Clay, Mr. Lawrence are still eagerly awaiting having the distinct pleasure of hearing all of you for the first time!
+We do this so all the Voice Faculty members and your student colleagues will have the pleasure of hearing your voice!
+You are at GSA because you are talented and have loads of potential, and while Mr. Frost and I have had the wonderful opportunity to meet and hear all of you, our other voice teachers are still eagerly awaiting hearing all of you for the first time!

 THE PIECE YOU WILL SING FOR THE SING-OFF IS THE SAME PIECE YOU SANG FOR THE AUDITION!

 PLEASE COME TO GSA WITH THAT PIECE OF MUSIC IN YOUR LUGGAGE.

 EVEN MORE IMPORTANTLY:

-1) PLEASE SEND A PDF COPY OF THIS SELECTION TO ME BY MAY 30TH so that I will be able to pass it on to the pianists who will play this session!
+1) PLEASE SEND A PDF COPY OF THIS SELECTION TO ME BY JUNE 30TH so that I will be able to pass it on to the pianists who will play this session!

-Send it to thomas.frostjr@gmail.com
+Send it to brittcbenningfield@gmail.com